 Eligibility criteria vary from scholarship to scholarship.
 The OMS Director (firstname.lastname@example.org) can help review the eligibility criteria with you and to point you to the scholarships that are a good fit.

 Do I have to have a high GPA to be eligible?

 Some of the scholarships do require a high GPA but others do not.
 It is best to look at them one by one.

 How is the Office of Major Scholarships different from other scholarship offices?

 The Office of Major Scholarships supports students applying for the major, nationally competitive awards listed on this site.
 There are several offices on campus that work on other scholarships: the Office of Financial Aid, the Office of International Programs, the Academic Departments, and the Graduate School.

 Where do I start if I am interested in applying for a major scholarship?

-The first thing to do is to look at the OMS web site in detail.
-After that you can make an appointment with the OMS Coordinator (email@example.com).
-You may also want to attend one of the OMS events, listed on the OMS homepage.
+The first thing to do is to look at the OMS website in detail.
+After that you can make an appointment with the OMS Director (email@example.com).
+You may also want to attend one of the OMS events, listed on the OMS Events Calendar.

 What do I expect from the first appointment at the Office of Major Scholarships?

-The OMS Coordinator will discuss your academic goals and background with you, as well as your leadership, community service and extracurricular experiences.
+The OMS Director ill discuss your academic goals and background with you, as well as your leadership, community service, and extracurricular experiences.
 She will describe the scholarships available and also answer any questions you may have.
-If you are not interested/eligible for any of the scholarships the OMS offers support on, the Coordinator will advise on other resources.
+If you are not interested/eligible for any of the scholarships that OMS offers support on, the Director will advise on other resources.